BlockScience/cadCAD-Tutorials/README.md

 **Do not** publish this package / software to **any** software repository **except** one permitted by BlockScience.

 **Naming Note:**
-cadCAD was originally named "SimCAD".
+*cadCAD* was originally named *SimCAD*.
 For technical reasons, the repo will retain the old name for the time being.

 **Description:**